technance-foundation/github-action-telegram-notifications/README.md

 ## Overview

 This GitHub action can be used in any repository to send notifications to a Telegram chat.
-The following PR events will trigger a notification:
+The following pull request events will trigger a notification:
-- PR approval
+- Pull request approved
-- PR changes requested
+- Changes requested on a pull request
-- PR review commented
+- Comment added to a pull request review
-- PR opened (in draft or non-draft)
+- Pull request opened (in draft or non-draft state)
-- PR is set as ready for review
+- Pull request marked as ready for review

 ## Example

-Create the workflow in `.github/workflows` in a reposistory to make use of this action:
+Create the workflow in the `.github/workflows` directory of a repository to use this action:

 ```yml
 # telegram-notifications.yml